Newport Beach, California: Voting history

-Newport Beach has supported Republican candidates for president and governor consistently since at least 1962.
+Newport Beach has supported Republican candidates for president consistently since at least 1964.

 As of February 2020, the California Secretary of State reported that Newport Beach had 57,408 registered voters; of those, 14,097 (24.56% vs. 35.63% in Orange County) are registered Democrats, 27,472 (47.85% vs. 34.16% in Orange County) are registered Republicans, 12,996 (22.64% vs. 25.29% in Orange County) have stated no political party preference, and 2,843 (4.95% vs. 4.92% in Orange County) are registered with a third party.
 According to a March 2018 report by the Sacramento Bee, Newport Beach has the second highest percentage of conservative voters among large cities in California.

-The Republican candidate exceeded 70% of the vote in Newport Beach in all seven presidential elections from 1964 to 1988 and seven of the nine gubernatorial elections from 1962 to 1994.
+The Republican candidate exceeded 70% of the vote in Newport Beach in all seven presidential elections from 1964 to 1988.

 Although the politics of California have trended in favor of the Democratic Party, Newport Beach has remained Republican but has become less Republican over time.
 In 2016, as Donald Trump became the first GOP presidential candidate to lose Orange County since Alf Landon in 1936, Trump won Newport Beach by a margin of 14 points.
-Trump also won Newport Beach by a margin of nearly ten points in his 2020 re-election bid.
+Trump also won Newport Beach by a margin of nearly ten points in the 2020 election, and nearly 17 points in 2024.